SAP/ui5-typescript/packages/dts-generator/README.md

 `npm install @ui5/dts-generator --save-dev`

 You can then use the tool either from the command line as CLI or from your own NodeJS code using its APIs.
 Make sure to use at least version 3.x of the dts-generator, as its usage and API changed vastly compared to previous versions 2.x and below!<br>
 There is a complete [example for using one of the APIs a few sections below](#generatefromobjects-example).

-A simple CLI call looks like this (you can use the value of the `apiObject` from the sample as content of the API json file):
+A minimal CLI call looks like this (you can use the value of the `apiObject` from the sample as content of the API json file):

 `npx @ui5/dts-generator <api_json_file> --targetFile <dts_target_file>`

-But in many cases you will want to pass additional arguments related to generation directives, paths of library dependencies etc.
+But usually you will have to pass additional arguments related to generation directives, paths of library dependencies etc.

 ### The APIs

+There are several alternative APIs for type generation.
+The difference is what input they require.
+Choose the most suitable one from:

 - `generate`: generate the `*.d.ts` **file** for one UI5 library from its `api.json` **file** (and optionally other **files**)
 - `generateFromObjects`: generate the `*.d.ts` content as **string** for one UI5 library from its `api.json` **content** given as JS object (and optionally other **objects**)
 - `generateFromPaths`: generate the `*.d.ts` **file** for one UI5 library from its `api.json` **file** (and optionally other directory **paths**)

+The api.json download utility API is:

+- `downloadApiJson`: download api.json files for OpenUI5 libraries on which your library depends.
+Usually this is at least `sap.ui.core`, which contains all the base classes like `sap.ui.core.Control`.

+The check APIs are:

+- `checkCompile`: test d.ts files by running a TypeScript compilation
+- `checkDtslint`: run the dtslint tool provided by DefinitelyTyped

 Please see the [TypeScript API](./types/api.d.ts) for a detailed documentation and the respective arguments.

 ### The CLIs

-When started from the command line, the main file `index.js` is an entry point for generating `*.d.ts` files:
+When started from the command line, the main file `index.js` is an entry point for generating `*.d.ts` files.
+When you got the package from npm, you will typically call this using `npx @ui5/dts-generator`.
+But when you checked out the sources, you can call `index.js` directly.
+The

 ```
 Usage:
+npx ui5-dts-generator <apiFile> <options>

+(or: npx @ui5/dts-generator <apiFile> <options>)

-node index.js <apiFile> <options>
+(or: node <path-to-file>/index.js <apiFile> <options>)

 With:
 <apiFile>               File path+name of the api.json file for the library for which the d.ts file should be generated.